 5. Powder Coating

 This finish involves the use of free-flowing dry powder to coat the surface of custom brass parts.
-The powder coat finish improves the corrosion and wears resistance of the brass metal.
+The powder coat finish improves the corrosion and wear resistance of the brass metal.

 Factors to Consider When Choosing Brass for CNC Machining